exploratory-io/book/tutorials/yelp.md

 ## Select (or Drop) columns

 Let's remove unnecessary columns for our analysis.
+You can use a minus '-' function to drop columns and use convenient functions like ```starts_with()``` to match the column names with certain characters so that you can drop them all together.

 ```
 select(-starts_with("hours"), -starts_with("attribute"))